Glasgow’s Jewish community

 The first Jews settled in Glasgow in the 1790s – predominantly Dutch and German merchants, furriers, businessmen and craftsmen, and more for economic reasons, rather than as refugees.
 Isaac Cohen, a hatter from Manchester, was admitted as a Freeman of the City of Glasgow in 1812.

-A synagogue was set up at the back of a shop in the High Street about 1823, and Moses Henry Lisenheim acted as minister, Hebrew teacher, and schochet (ritual slaughterer).
+A synagogue was set up in a tenement in the High Street about 1821, and Moses Henry Lisenheim acted as minister, Hebrew teacher, and schochet (ritual slaughterer).
 In 1832, a Jewish enclosure was purchased in the newly-opened Necropolis, beside the Cathedral.
 The community grew steadily, reaching around 800 by the opening of the showpiece Garnethill Synagogue in 1879.

 In the late 19th century, thousands of Jews passed through the port of Glasgow en route for America and beyond.
 Others settled in the ‘Second City of the British Empire’.